 The Company maintains substantially all of its cash balances at several institutions located in the United States, Hong Kong and China which at times may exceed insured limits.
-As of June 30, 2024, there was \$1.5 million in bank accounts located in Hong Kong in excess of insured limits.
-As of June 30, 2024, cash and cash equivalents included \$3.5 million held in bank accounts located in China subject to foreign currency controls.
+As of June September 30, 2024, there was \$1.5 million \$29,000 and \$509,000 in bank accounts located in the United States and Hong Kong, respectively, in excess of insured limits.
+As of June September 30, 2024, cash and cash equivalents included \$3.5 \$3.8 million held in bank accounts located in China subject to foreign currency controls.
 The Company has not experienced any losses on such accounts.
 See Note 4 for additional information regarding the Company's investments in cash equivalents held in brokerage accounts.